Dear Splento Shareholders,

 It drives us crazy to see so many amazing businesses use sub-par visual content – and often none at all – to promote their products and services, so we have set out to change this!

-In my annual letters, I will look inside Splento to show you how we will achieve our mission of making professional photography and videography a five-star experience that is affordable and accessible to clients all over the world.
+In my annual letters, I will look inside Splento to show you how we will achieve our mission of helping the world move from offline to online by visualising it.

 THE WINNING FORMULA